aws-samples/aws-cdk-for-k3scluster/README.md

 $ yarn add cdk-k3s-cluster
 ```

 Update your `./bin/myk3scluster-typescript.ts` file with the following content.
-Note how, in this example, we are using all of the properties available today:

 ```typescript
 import * as cdk from '@aws-cdk/core';